ivansible/linux/roles/lin-refresh/README.md

 Available variables are listed below, along with default values.

-    linref_apt_sources: true

-By default, if host belongs to the `vagrant` group, the role will replace packet sources in `/etc/apt/sources.list` with links to presumably faster `mirror.yandex.ru`.
-To keep your apt sources intact, set this to `false`.

     linref_reboot_allow: true

 If `true`, the script will reboot target host after critical updagrade.